-All operating cabin crew must hold a valid cabin crew Medical Report in accordance with Subpart C of Part-MED (Annex IV of Regulation (UK) No1178/2011 year as retained (and amended in UK domestic law) under the European Union (Withdrawal) Act 2018).
+All operating cabin crew must hold a valid cabin crew Medical Report issued in accordance with Subpart C of Part-MED (Annex IV of Regulation (UK) No1178/2011 year as retained (and amended in UK domestic law) under the European Union (Withdrawal) Act 2018).

-Cabin crew medical examinations and assessments may be carried out by an Aeromedical Examiner (AME) or an approved Occupational Health Medical Practitioner (OHMP).
+Cabin crew medical examinations and assessments may be carried out by a UK CAA approved Aeromedical Examiner (AME) or an approved Occupational Health Medical Practitioner (OHMP).
 A list of UK AMEs and OHMPs can be found at Find an AME.

 The regulatory medical assessment is not an occupational health assessment.
 If an operator has a concern about a crew member's medical fitness, regardless of whether they have been assessed as fit in accordance with the regulatory requirements, they should refer the individual to their occupational health department or adviser.